aidane1023/The-Unintended/README.md

 The goal of the game is to locate and collect all 5 viles scattered across the lab without getting caught by the monster.
 The Monster can be stunned with the flashlight to give you some extra time.
-But be wary,using stun consumes half of the flashlight’s battery.
+But be wary, using stun consumes half of the flashlight’s battery.
 Run out of battery and you’re out of light.
 There are 6 extra batteries around the map to help keep your flashlight charged, use them wisely.<br />